 2018 Conference Committee Chair

-Head of Training, Airbus Defence and Space
+Head of Combat Aircraft Training Delivery & Operational Support, Airbus Defence and Space

 Rusmat Ahmed, Bohemia Interactive

-Rusmat is VP Sales, EMEA for Bohemia Interactive Simulations since 2014 and leads all sales and business development activities in Europe, the Middle East and Africa.
+Rusmat is SVP Sales, EMEA for Bohemia Interactive Simulations since 2014 and leads all sales and business development activities in Europe, the Middle East and Africa.
 He has a wealth of business experience in defence, for projects for armies and air forces, and in both civil and military training and simulation.

 Paul Appelquist, Babcock International